Maintaining the Edge: A Practical Guide to Knife Sharpening

 Key: Match your stroke count on both sides for even edge geometry.

-5. Refine and Strop
+5. Refine and strop

 Refining: